15 unmissable August bank holiday 2023 events

-With a swathe of bank holidays behind us, you might be looking forward to the next long weekend (we definitely are!) and all the fun things that come with it.
+With a swathe of bank holidays behind us, you're probably looking forward to the next long weekend (we definitely are!).
 Love tucking into tacos, tartiflette and tiramisu in one sitting or can’t wait to sport your most sparkly gear and wellies as you two-step along to live bands at a music festival by the sea?
 Whatever you fancy doing with your August bank holiday, we’ve got an event for you.

 Malton, North Yorkshire

 Missed out on the Jubilee weekend event?
 Don’t despair, Malton Food Lovers Festival is back in full swing over the August bank holiday weekend.
 Set on the streets of Yorkshire’s foodie capital, this three-day culinary celebration is all about Yorkshire’s finest produce.
 Over 150 artisan stalls and street food vendors take over the village while celebrity chefs show off their skills in demo tents and live music – from buskers to brass bands – provides the soundtrack to all that eating.
 There are funfair rides too, but maybe go on those before you eat!Find more foodie breaks